thatiphele/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 100-rot13.c A function that encodes a string using rot13.I'm limited to 1 if statement and 2 loops in my code.
 No using switch statement or any ternary operation.

+101-print_number.c A function that prints an integer.
+I can only use _putchar function to print.
+No using long,arrays or pointers nor hard-code special values.

+102-magic.c Add one line to this code, so that the program prints a[2] = 98, followed by a new line using one statement.
+No using the variable a in the new line of code, modifying the variable p, using , (comma),the standard library nor code anything else than the line of expected line of code at the expected line.
+The code should be written at line 19, before the ; No removing anything from the initial code (not even the comments) and don’t change anything but the line of code I add (no changing the spaces to tabs!)